Skip to main content

 When you travel, carry vials in your hand luggage with gel ice packs to keep them cold but not frozen.
 TSA allows medically necessary liquids, medications, needles, and gel ice packs in carry‑on bags.
 Tell officers you are carrying medication and separate it for screening.

 If a vial was left unrefrigerated or exposed to heat, do not assume it is safe.
-Contact us or your pharmacy to review the exact exposure against your product’s storage limits.
+GLP-1 medications can generally remain stable for up to 60 days unpunctured at room temperature, 30 days at room temperature during cold chain breaks, 15 days at 95°F (35°C), or 5 days at 104°F (40°C).
 Protecting from freezing, heat, and light is essential for peptide stability.

 When to Contact Us